 Discovering Cather's Historic Red CloudResponsible Design LC Service Trip to Red Cloud, NE

-In October 2015, the Responsible Design: Architecture, Interior Design, and Landscape Architecture Learning Community participated in a service learning trip to Red Cloud, Nebraska.
-The trip was led by the group’s faculty sponsor, Dr. Kim Wilson, professor and Director of the Landscape Architecture Program at UNL.
+The Responsible Design: Architecture, Interior Design, and Landscape Architecture Learning Community participated in a service learning trip to Red Cloud, Nebraska.
+The trip was led by the group’s prior faculty sponsor, Dr. Kim Wilson, professor and Director of the Landscape Architecture Program at UNL.

 Red Cloud was home to Nebraska author Willa Cather, and students were immersed in her history during their stay there - including spending the night in Cather's former home.
 In Red Cloud, they enjoyed a sunset “picnic on the prairie,” a bonfire with locals, and a Willa Cather-themed scavenger hunt.
 The next day, students took an architectural tour of Red Cloud, which included the largest round barn in the United States, an historic opera house, and other buildings, in order to experience the place that was so integral to Cather's writing.
 Later, the students volunteered by doing painting and restoration work on one of Red Cloud's historic homes.